Miller–Rabin primality test: Example

 Hence 137 is a witness for the compositeness of 221, and 174 was in fact a strong liar.
 Note that this tells us nothing about the factors of 221 (which are 13 and 17).
 However, the example with 341 in a later section shows how these calculations can sometimes produce a factor of n.

+For a practical guide to choosing the value of a, see Testing against small sets of bases.

 Miller–Rabin test

 The algorithm can be written in pseudocode as follows.
 The parameter k determines the accuracy of the test.
 The greater the number of rounds, the more accurate the result.